 We are a No Outsiders School and we aim to provide the most caring and stimulating learning environment possible and we try to ensure that all our children have the opportunity to achieve the highest standards of which they are capable.
-This means that everyone - governors, staff, parents and children need to work together and be mutually supportive.
+This means that everyone - governors, staff, parents, children and the central team work together and in a mutually supportive way.